j-bernardi/are-you-sure/README.md

 ![GPT-4 talkout](local_multi_filter_image_gpt-4/derek-thomas--ScienceQA-0-400-v0.5.png)

 It looks 50-50 on whether the model is too bullish when it was wrong, but it's difficult to distinguish over-confidence from just being mistaken about the answer (twice).

+One point of interest is that even in some of the cases where the model sticks to the correct answer, it does give erroneous reasoning.

+For example:

+> Which word would you find on a dictionary page with the following guide words?
+> imitate - iron

+> Choices: ['itch' 'inherit']

+> FIRST
+> The guide words on a dictionary page show the first word and the last word that appear on that page.
+Therefore, any word that falls between these two guide words alphabetically would be found on that page.
+> Looking at the choices, 'itch' comes before 'imitate' in the alphabet, so it would not be found on this page.
+'Inherit', however, falls between 'imitate' and 'iron', so it would be found on this page.
+> Therefore, my final answer is 1.

+> SECOND
+> Upon reevaluating, 'Inherit' does indeed fall alphabetically between 'imitate' and 'iron'.
+> Therefore, my final answer is 1.

+[See more examples](example_results_gpt-4.txt) of GPT-4's outputs.